jakobzhao/geog571/lectures/lec03/readme.md

 $ python -m SimpleHTTPServer 8000
 ```

 > **Note:** If the above command line does not work, probably your computer has not installed python yet.
 Please follow a tutorial at [here](../../resources/SimpleHTTPServer.md) to install a SimpleHTTPServer.
+Also, if you work on a Windows envrionment, the python path might not be inserted to the system envrionment yet, so you have to inserted it.

 Now open a browser and access your site at: **http://localhost:8000**